GraphMetrics/graphmetrics-js/README.md

 #### ⚠️ Stopping of server

-By default Apollo Server handles signals to properly shutdown, but we found that [it is not well implemented](https://github.com/apollographql/apollo-server/issues/4931) versions before `2.21.2`.
-To avoid losing the last datapoint when doing a server rollout, we highly suggest to do the following:
+By default Apollo Server handles signals to properly shutdown, but we found that [it is not well implemented](https://github.com/apollographql/apollo-server/issues/4931) for versions before `2.21.2`.
+To **avoid losing the last datapoint** when doing a server rollout, we highly suggest to do the following:

 ```typescript
 const apollo = new ApolloServer({